webuild-consortium/architecture/adr/EUBW-attestation-format.md

 It also states that the third format is optional and intended for non-qualified EAAs only.
 This means that the wallet ecosystem must use one of the first two options for PID, LPID and QEAAs.

 Unfortunately, the first two options only allow the data structure of the attestation to be defined.
 They do not support mapping to globally defined semantic vocabularies.
 Global semantic interoperability cannot be achieved with these formats.
 This is accceptable for personal attestations with simple data structures (usually a flat list of data elements, e.g. mDL), which only require local semantic interoperability (e.g. defined within a local namespace, directly in the specification alongside the coding of the data [ISO/IEC 18013-5]( https://www.iso.org/standard/69084.html])).
-However, these formats are not suitable for attestations requiring semantic interoperability with globally defined vocabularies, e.g.:
+However, these formats are not suitable for use cases requiring deeply structured and linked attestations, such as expressing the share holder structure of a company for AML (anti-money laundering) compliance, or for attestations requiring semantic interoperability with globally defined vocabularies, e.g.:

 * [eGoverment Core Vocabularies](https://interoperable-europe.ec.europa.eu/collection/semic-support-centre/solution/e-government-core-vocabularies)
 * [UN Transparency Protocol - UNTP Web Vocabularies](https://test.uncefact.org/vocabulary/untp/home)